dotext/AdguardForiOS/README.md

 <a id="beta-tester"></a>

-### How to become a beta tester?
+### How to become a beta tester

-You can submit an application to participate in AdGuard for beta-testing program.
+You can submit an application to participate in AdGuard for iOS beta-testing program.
 All necessary information on this topic can be found on the [dedicated page](https://adguard.com/beta.html).

-<a id="our-plans"></a>

-## Our plans

-To see the 'big picture', to watch current progress and to get an idea of approximate dates for upcoming AdGuard for iOS releases, see this page: https://github.com/AdguardTeam/AdguardForIos/milestones

 <a id="how-to-build"></a>